sstark/paperd/README.md

     apt python3-pil.imagetk

-For updating the epaper display the driver for the Waveshare 2.9" (1-color version) is included.
+For programing the epaper display, the driver for the Waveshare 2.9" (1-color version) is included.
+This display has a resolution of 128x296 pixels.
 More drivers will follow.

 Configuration